SlapOS/slapos/stack/monitor/README.md

 You will use slapos.cookbook:promise.plugin to generate your promise script into `etc/plugin` directory.
 Adding a promise will look like this:

     [promise-check-site]
-    recipe = slapos.cookbook:promise.plugin
-    eggs =
-      slapos.toolbox
-    output = ${directory:plugins}/promise-check-mysite-status.py
+    <= monitor-promise-base
-    content =
+    module = check_port_listening
-      from slapos.promise.plugin.check_site_state import RunPromise
-    config-site-url = ${publish:site-url}
+    config-hostname = ${publish:ipv6}
-    config-connection-timeout = 20
+    config-port = 2020
     config-foo = bar

-    mode = 600
+The section `monitor-promise-base` is defined in the monitor stack.
 Then you will have to add `promise-check-site` section to buildout parts, so it will be installed.

-In your promise code, you will be able to call `self.getConfig('site-url')`, `self.getConfig('connection-timeout')` and `self.getConfig('foo')`.
+In your promise code, you will be able to call `self.getConfig('hostname')`, `self.getConfig('port')` and `self.getConfig('foo')`.
 The returned value is `None` if the config parameter is not set.

 Slapgrid will run each promise every time a partition is processed (every minutes in theory), if the partition is up to date, slapgrid will only run promises anomaly check and save the result in a json file.
 Here is an exemple of promise result: